AaronHe7/chess/README.md

 <img src="images/readme/minimax.png" alt="Minimax demo" height="200">

 At the maximum depth, a score is given to a board in what is called a leaf node.
 At this stage, all board pieces are given a value.
 Since the algorithm is playing white, the board state is the value of all white pieces minus the value of all black pieces.
+The algorithm does not calculate every single leaf node before the values are returned to higher levels, but the point is that all values in higher levels are inherited from leaf nodes.

+Board states that are terminal, i.e., a win or a draw, are also leaf nodes, even if the depth is higher.
+It will return an extremely high score if the winner is the computer, zero if there is a draw, and a low score if the winner is the other player.
+In this case there are none.

 How values are given to each piece is subjective, but here are the piece ratings I used for this example: